 An EIN, or FEIN, which is a Federal Employer Identification Number is almost exactly like a social security number but for businesses.
 Once you have it you can legally hire employees, get taxes paid, and set up your brand’s bank accounts in the next step.

 Now you get to decide where to bank.
 And this isn’t personal banking, so if you’re brand new to this then please do some homework and shop around.
 Look at different local, state, and national banks as well as credit unions.
 There’s plenty of great deals, perks, and kickbacks to be had.

 The other big important factor is making sure to completely separate your brand’s financials from other data streams and bank accounts of any kind.
 Here’s a quick breakdown article of Small Business Checking Accounts from some of the biggest banks like Capital One to begin your research.

 This isn’t mandated by state or federal law, but we think it should be for a variety of reasons.
 First, it sets down on paper the managerial/financial duties and responsibilities of all owning and managerial parties.
 This includes profit sharing, ownership percentages, and your own stipulated rules of operation.

 Not only will this add layers of protection for everyone involved, including your new company’s LLC status, but it also trumps default New Hampshire state rules which take over if you don’t have this document in place.
-To get started, consider this savvy Operating Agreement Tool which you can customize yourself.
+To get started, consider using an online Operating Agreement template which you can customize yourself.